zhoupc/TINIscope/TINIscope_Documents/InstallGUI_driver.md

 4. Verify the status of TINIscope configuration by clicking the button `Open` on the top panel.
 ![Alt text](../assets/DTDual_success.png)
-Congratulations to you if you see `succeed`
+Congratulations to you if you see two `succeed` in one window.

-### step 2: synchroning calcium imaging and behavior recording with controller/DTDualMipi-Qt-1.0.4-rc1.exe
+### Synchroning calcium imaging and behavior recording with controller/DTDualMipi-Qt-1.0.4-rc1.exe

 ![screenshot of calcium imaging and behavior recording](../assets/recording.png)